bruceferguson3/Street-Fighter-V-Fighter-Tracker/README.md

 # Street Fighter V Player Tracker

-Utilized React Native to construct an IOS app that hits an API to display stats about a searched player.
+####Utilizing React Native / React Native Navigation this application hits an API to display stats about a searched player.
+The user then has the option to either store the player or search again.

-Players can access real-time lookups of any player's rank, points, Gamertag, and country if said player has entered any Capcom ranking event.
+> Users can access real-time lookups of any player's rank, points, Gamertag, and country if said player has entered any Capcom ranking event.

+> Users can also save their favorite players once they have found them.
+The saved players are stored by phone basis using local storage.

 ## Installation